Updated 9th June 2025

 Conformity checks for olive oil

-Article 2a(4) of Commission Regulation (EEC) No 2568/91 as amended on the characteristics of olive oil and olive-residue oil and on the methods of analysis (no longer in force) requires EU Member States to carry out conformity checks to verify that olive oil and olive residue oil marketed in Member States is consistent with the category declared.
-The legislation requires at least one conformity check per thousand tonnes of olive oil marketed in the Member State per year.
-The chemical, labelling and organoleptic checks should verify all of the elements listed in Annex XXI of Regulation (EEC) No 2568/91.
-Annex I of Regulation (EEC) No 2568/91 outlines the chemical parameters and organoleptic characteristics that olive oil and olive-residue oils must meet.
+Article 2 of Commission Implementing Regulation (EU) 2022/2105 requires Member States to carry out conformity checks on olive oil to verify the implementation of the marketing standards laid down in Commission Delegated Regulation (EU) 2022/2104 on the basis of a risk analysis.
+The Implementing Regulation requires at least one conformity check per thousand tonnes of olive oil marketed in the Member State per year.
+The chemical, labelling and organoleptic checks should verify all of the elements listed in Annex I of Delegated Regulation (EU) 2022/2104.
 The results of these conformity checks must be reported to the European Commission annually.